 1. How to flip houses with no money in Indiana?

 An individual need not invest their own money in the flipping business.
-A potential house flipper can get money through other sources such as hard money lenders, private investors, flipping investors, home equity, crowdfunding, and wholesale properties in Indiana.
+You can flip without money through other sources such as hard money lenders, private investors, wholesalers, flipping investors, home equity, and crowdfunding.

 2. What type of loan is best for flipping a house in Indiana?